Adele Myers and Dancers to perform and teach at Bates

 Other members of the company are assistant artistic director Diana Deaver, Tara Burns, Kellie Ann Lynch, Philip Montana and Rebecca Woods.

-Tags: Adele Myers, dance residency, New England Foundation for the Arts.
+Tags: Adele Myers, Bates Learning Associates Program, dance residency, learning associate, New England Foundation for the Arts.